yuvashreeph/Machine-Learning/Assignment2/README.md

 ## 📂 Files in this Repository

-  - `ml_LoanPrediction.ipynb`: The Jupyter Notebook containing all the Python code for data preprocessing, EDA, model training, and evaluation.
+  - `ml_LoanPrediction.ipynb`: The primary Jupyter Notebook containing all Python code for the analysis, from data preprocessing to model evaluation.
-  - `ml_LoanPrediction_Report.pdf`: A detailed PDF report summarizing the project's aim, methodology, results, and conclusion.
+  - `ml_LoanPrediction_Report.pdf`: A detailed PDF report summarizing the project's aim, methodology, results, and conclusions.
-  - `loan_sanction.csv`: The dataset used for the project (You should add this file to your repository).
+  - `exp_2_question.pdf`: The original assignment question sheet for the experiment.
+  - `Screenshots/`: A directory containing screenshots of code outputs and visualizations used in the report.
   - `README.md`: This file, providing a comprehensive overview of the project.

 ## 🚀 How to Run